Chrischuck/Chrischuck/README.md

 <h1 align="center">Hi there!
 I'm Chris</h1>

 <b>I am a Software Engineer at Google and a member of the Air National Guard.</b>
-<p>My goals are to eventually use my engineering + military skills for wildlife conservation.</p>
+<p>My goals are to eventually use my engineering skills + military experience for wildlife conservation.</p>

 <p>In my free time I'm always exploring the biodiversity around me!</p>
 <p>Below are some of my favorite finds!</p>